-3. Develop client formulations that are used to implement treatment plans in agreement with clients.
+2. Develop client formulations and associated treatment plans in agreement with clients.

-5. Engage openly, self critically and reflectively with the supervisory process.
+3. Engage openly, self critically and reflectively with the supervisory process and peer feedback.

 |Timetabled Learning Activities||Students are required to be rostered at Caladenia Clinic for 12 hours per week.
 In addition, there is 2 hours of group supervision fortnightly and 1 hour of individual supervision fortnightly.|

 |Unit Learning Experiences||The approach to learning in this unit is hands-on.
 This unit is a placement unit, thus learning is offered through applied practice at Caladenia Counselling, as well as research and reflective activities in keeping with the professional activities of counsellors.|

 |Assessment||This is a non-graded (pass/fail) Unit and includes 6 'must-pass' assessment components.
 Each assessment component must meet specific criteria as described in the Unit Guide and passed to the Unit Coordinator's satisfaction.
 Students' practical, conceptualisation and reflective skills are assessed by their individual supervisors in relation to their applied skills and professional conduct displayed throughout the placement.
 The assessment results in a pass/fail decision.
 Supervision (individual and group) provides ongoing feedback to students.
 A mid-semester assessment provides focused feedback that informs the student about their progress on placement, areas of strengths and areas requiring further development.
 This serves to orient the student towards what to expect in the final assessment at the end of placement.|

 |Prerequisites||Completion of all units comprising Graduate Diploma and enrolment in Master of Counselling or by permission of the Counselling Academic Chair.